 Any interested party can submit a service proposal application to the appropriate Fundholder for their consideration.
-Once service applications are received they will be assessed by the State or Territory Advisory Forum to determine if the proposal meets eligibility criteria prior to being considered by the Department for approval.
+Once service applications are received they will be assessed by the State or Territory Advisory Forum, where it exists to determine if the proposal meets eligibility criteria prior to being considered by the Department for approval.

-For a service to be eligible for funding it must be for a location in ASGC RA1-5 that has been identified by the fundholder as needing the proposed service, and be provided on an outreach basis by an eligible health professional.
+For a service to be eligible for funding it must be for a location in ASGC RA2 to RA5 that has been identified by the Fundholder as needing the proposed service, and be provided on an outreach basis by an eligible health professional.